-|The Victorian Comprehensive Cancer Centre (VCCC) Project will deliver a new, $1 billion facility purpose-built for cancer research, treatment and care in the Melbourne suburb of Parkville, Victoria.|
+|The Victorian Comprehensive Cancer Centre (VCCC) Project is delivering a new $1 billion purpose-built facility for cancer research, treatment, education and care in Melbourne's Parkville Biomedical Precinct.|

 Explore this website to learn more about the VCCC Project.

 For information about the new building and getting there, click here.

 Minister for Health, Jill Hennessy, today announced details of the organisations that have secured a coveted place in the state-of-the-art VCCC following a worldwide search.

 17 July 2016